Logical Separability of Labeled Data Examples under Ontologies: Weak Separability for Decidable Fragments of FO

 We show that $(\text{FO}^2, \text{FO}^2)$- and $(\text{FO}^2, \text{FO})$-separability are undecidable both in the projective and in the non-projective case.
-We also show that these separation problems do not coincide even in the projective case, in contrast to our results on \ALCI and GF in the previous sections.
-This in fact applies to all fragments of FO that have the finite model property, but for which UCQ evaluation is not finitely controllable.
-In the context of FO$^2$, we generally assume that examples are tuples of length one or two.
+We also show that these separation problems do not coincide even in the projective case, in contrast to our results for \ALCI and GF in the previous sections.
+The latter result is a consequence of a general theorem that states that for all fragments $\Lmc$ of FO enjoying the relativization property and the finite model property but for which rooted UCQ-evaluation is not finitely controllable, projective $(\Lmc,\Lmc)$-separability does not coincide with projective $(\Lmc,\text{FO})$-separability.
+In the context of FO$^2$, we generally assume that examples are tuples of length one or two and that only unary and binary relation symbols are used.

-UCQ evaluation on FO$^{2}$-KBs is undecidable~\cite{DBLP:conf/icdt/Rosati07} and the proof easily adapts to rooted UCQs.
+UCQ-evaluation on FO$^{2}$-KBs is undecidable~\cite{DBLP:conf/icdt/Rosati07} and the proof easily adapts to rooted UCQs.
 Together with Theorem~\ref{critFOwithoutUNA}, we obtain undecidability of $(\text{FO}^{2},\text{FO})$-separability both in the projective and non-projective case (which coincide, due to that theorem).
-The proof can further be adapted to projective and non-projective $(\text{FO}^{2},\text{FO}^2)$-separability.
-It uses only a single positive example. \begin{restatable}{theorem}{thmfotwofo} For $\Lmc \in \{ \text{FO}, \text{FO}^2 \}$, projective and non-projective $(\text{FO}^{2},\Lmc)$-separability is undecidable, even for labeled KBs with a single positive example. \end{restatable} Example~\ref{ex:GF} shows that $(\text{FO}^{2},\text{FO})$-separability and $(\text{FO}^{2},\text{FO}^2)$-separability do not coincide in the non-projective case, since every FO$^2$-formula $\vp(x)$ with $\mn{sig}(\vp) = \{ R \}$ is equivalent to $x=x$ or to $\neg(x=x)$ w.r.t.\ the ontology \Omc used there.
-The example also yields that projective and non-projective $(\text{FO}^{2},\text{FO}^2)$-separability do not coincide.
-We next show that $(\text{FO}^{2},\text{FO})$-separability and $(\text{FO}^{2},\text{FO}^2)$-separability do not coincide also in the projective case, in a more general setting.
+We adapt the mentioned undecidability proof to show that projective and non-projective $(\text{FO}^{2},\Lmc_S)$-separability is undecidable for every FO-fragment $\Lmc_S$ that contains $\text{FO}^2$.
+The same is true for definability, RE-existence, and entity distinguishability. \begin{restatable}{theorem}{thmfotwofo} For all FO-fragments $\Lmc_S\supseteq\text{FO}^2$, projective and non-projective $(\text{FO}^{2},\Lmc_S)$-separability are undecidable.
+This is also true for definability, RE-existence, and entity distinguishability. \end{restatable}